-On April 28, 2025 the shareholders of the Fund approved an Agreement and Plan of Reorganization (the "Plan") providing for the acquisition of all of the assets of the Predecessor Fund, a series of Managed Portfolio Series Trust, by the Fund, a series of Tortoise Capital Series Trust the ("Reorganization").
-The Reorganization was completed on May 9, 2025.
-As a result of the Reorganization, The Fund has assumed the performance history of the Predecessor Fund.
+On June 26, 2025, the shareholders of the Predecessor Fund approved an Agreement and Plan of Reorganization (the "Plan") providing for the acquisition of all of the assets of the Predecessor Fund, a series of Managed Portfolio Series Trust, by the Fund, a series of Tortoise Capital Series Trust (the "Reorganization").
+As a result of the Reorganization, the Fund has assumed the financial and performance history of the Predecessor Fund.

 The accompanying bar chart and table provide some indication of the risks of investing in the Predecessor Fund.
-The bar chart shows the Predecessor Fund's performance for the calendar years ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year, 5-year and since-inception periods compared with a broad measure of market performance and the Underlying Index.
-On March 20, 2017, the assets of the Predecessor Fund, which had the same portfolio managers as the Fund and had identical investment strategies as the Fund, were transferred to the Fund in a tax-free reorganization.
-Performance shown for periods prior to March 20, 2017 represent the performance of the Predecessor Fund.
-The Predecessor Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
+The bar charts show the Predecessor Fund's performance for the calendar years ended December 31.
+The table illustrates how the Predecessor Fund's average annual returns for the 1-year, 5-year and since-inception periods compared with a broad measure of market performance and the Underlying Index.
+Prior to June 15, 2018, the Predecessor Fund tracked a different underlying index.
+Performance shown prior to June 15, 2018 represents the performance of the Fund before the index change.
+The Underlying Index methodology will be modified to remove ESG screening criteria following the Reorganization and the Underlying Index will be rebalanced at the next regular rebalancing date to reflect these changes.
+The Predecessor Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.
 The Fund adopted the financial statements and the performance history of the Predecessor Fund.
 Updated performance information is also available on the Fund's website at www.tortoisecapital.com or by calling toll-free (855) 994-4437.
-The Predecessor Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.

-TPYP Calendar Year Total Returns as of 12/31(1)
+TBLU Calendar Year Total Returns as of 12/31(1)

-(1) TPYP's calendar year-to-date total return based on net asset value for the period January 1, 2025 to March 31, 2025 was 7.43%.
+(1) TBLU's calendar year-to-date total return based on net asset value for the period January 1, 2025 to June 30, 2025 was 12.88%.